Arifa Siddiqui: Career

 Arifa started acting and singing at a very young age.
 She appeared in various TV serials and programs in Pakistan.
-Her most famous work is in Dehleez (1981), Sona Chandi (1982) (PTV), Samundar (1983), Khawaja and Son (1988) and Ainak Wala Jin (1993).
+Her most famous work is in Dehleez (1981), Sona Chandi (1983), Samundar (1983), Khawaja and Son (1985) and Ainak Wala Jin (1993).
 Arifa Siddiqui was a likeable and talented actress whose smile was infectious.
 She had a reputation for delivering her on-screen dialogue with perfect pronunciation.

 Personal life

-Arifa first married at age of 26 years with Ustad Nazar Hussain age 56 who was 30 years older than her.
-He was a music composer and singer at PTV, Lahore, Pakistan who also was her music teacher.
+Arifa first married aged 26 years with Ustad Nazar Hussain age 56 who was 30 years older than her.
+He was a music composer and singer at PTV, Lahore, who also was her music teacher.
 This was a love marriage and lasted successfully for 23 years till his death due to lung cancer in January 2018.
 Arifa had quit the TV industry after her first marriage.
-After the death of Ustad Nazar Hussain, she married Tabeer Ali who is also a great composer and singer.
+After the death of Ustad Nazar Hussain, she married Tabeer Ali who is also a composer and singer.